 No legislation should be passed, or power granted to an executive agency, that limits a citizens rights to live as they desire so long as they are doing no harm to others.
 Taking action for the "greater good" usually has harmful results and results in unequal treatment of individuals.

-6. Second Amendment Rights
+7. Second Amendment Rights

-In the name of safety, the law-abiding are stripped of the means of self-defense, while law-breakers are given a free pass.
+In the name of safety, the law abiding are stripped of the means of self-defense, while law breakers are given a free pass.

 The Second Amendment of the U.S. Constitution clearly states that the right to keep and bear arms shall not be infringed.
 This protected right ensures The People will never be subject to tyranny.
 Additionally, Article II, Section 13 of the Colorado Constitution states that “the right of no person to keep and bear arms in defense of his home, person and property, or in aid of the civil power when thereto legally summoned, shall be called in question.”

-7. Support of Colorado Businesseses
+8. Support of Colorado Businesseses

-8. Access to Medical Care
+9. Access to Affordable Medical Care

-9. Attacks on Animal Agriculture
+10. Attacks on Animal Agriculture

 Agriculture is a $40 billion dollar industry in Colorado.
 It is one of the top three economic drivers alongside Oil & Gas/Mineral Extraction and Tourism.
 As such it should be respected, nurtured, and celebrated.
 Unfortunately, over the past several years it has come under attack by our Governor and his legislative majority.